Wednesday, December 24, 2014

 We swapped gifts.

-Hubby and I received two gift cards from Places to eat, some Mary Kay, and hair products.
+Hubby and I received two gift cards from Places to Eat, some Mary Kay, and hair products.

-We had a great time reminiscent.
+We had a great time reminiscing.

 Jake took out the project book he had done in the fifth grade on his grandmother.